+What do you need to understand about the role dopamine plays in your experience of joy and well-being, in order to successfully stop drinking and stay sober?
 How does the dopamine hit that you get from a drink make you reliant on alcohol?
-What do you need to understand about the role dopamine plays in your experience of joy and well being, in order to successfully stop drinking and stay sober?

-All drugs which lead to dependence appear to affect the dopamine system and alcohol is one of those drugs.
+All drugs which lead to dependence appear to affect the dopamine system, and alcohol is one of those drugs.
 The following articles are written by members of our BOOM community.
-Sharing our varied experience of what worked for each of us in the hopes that it may help others.
+Sharing our varied experiences of what worked for each of us in the hopes that it may help others.

-The hardest thing for me about stopping drinking was the vulnerability I felt when I removed the coping mechanism I had used my entire adult life, but, it is allowing that very vulnerability that enables change.
-Opening myself to knowing that I could not control alcohol.
-That I could not control my external world.
-That I could not control the chaos.
-But that I could choose to NOT drink and that was enough to start the process of breaking free.
+” The hardest thing for me about stopping drinking was the vulnerability I felt when I removed the coping mechanism I had used my entire adult life, but, removing that coping mechanism allowed the vulnerability that enables change.
+Opening myself to knowing that I could not control alcohol, that I could not control my external world, that I could not control the chaos but that I could choose to NOT drink was enough to start the process of breaking free.

 Everyone who decides to drink alcohol uses it in that moment because it affects them.
 I used it FOR that effect and I became far too dependent on the effect.
 I truly believed I needed to get that effect from alcohol – and so I used the drug alcohol for the wrong reasons.
 I used the drug to change my mood.
 I used the drug for the dopamine hit.